 MAPS™ ISDN SIGTRAN Protocol Emulator

-(Scripted SIGTRAN ISDN over IP Emulation)
+(SIGTRAN ISDN over IP Emulation)

 MAPS™ ISDN SIGTRAN Protocol Emulator Software Ver 5.7.24 | Download Now!

 ISDN is a very common protocol in the legacy network.
 There are two types - PRI (Primary Rate Interface or 23B +D) for T1 E1 lines and BRI (Basic Rate Interface, or 2B + D) for lower speed digital lines.
 As PSTN networks migrate to Next Generation Networks (NGNs), a need for conversion and transport of signaling and media (voice) is necessary.
 NGNs are IP based systems, therefore protocols have been developed to reliably transport/adapt Q.920s (data link layer) and Q.930s (Layer 3 user messages) TDM protocols.

 This adaptation is performed by two IP based protocols within SIGTRAN, called SCTP and IUA.
 SIGTRAN, shortened form of Signaling Transmission, is the standard for conversion, transport, and encapsulation of SS7 and ISDN over IP.
 It is one of the most important transition elements in moving from legacy TDM to NGN IP networks.